Equinox Low Level Light Treatment (LLLT) for Dry Eyes

 85% of patients who have received Equinox Light treatment report noticeable improvements after just 1 application.

-According to Dr. Alan B. Schlussel, patients with moderate to severe symptoms should undergo 2-3 Equinox LLLT treatments to ensure better, longer-lasting results.
+According to Dr. Alan Schlussel and Dr. Hannah Canuto, patients with moderate to severe symptoms should undergo 2-3 Equinox LLLT treatments to ensure better, longer-lasting results.

 It’s quick and painless!
 Simply lay back with the Equinox mask on and relax as the warm light clears your glands.
 LLLT may also help decrease the appearance of facial wrinkles, acne and rosacea.